drexperiments/Demolition-Engine/assets/shared/images/judgements/readme.txt

-in this folder we have the judgement skins it is recommended for your to create a new folder for your own skins and if a pixelUI version is present, inside your folder, create another named "pixelUI" then place your pixel assets there
+in this folder we have the judgement skins it is recommended for your to create a new folder for your own skins and if a pixelUI version is present, inside your folder, create another named "pixelUI" then place your pixel ---ets there

 the Judgement Skins at the current time are hardcoded